 The following three calls will write the desired files, loops.scm, run.scm and loops.
 The only thing you have to do is to copy the files to the appropriate positions.
 Of course, you can edit these files, if the need arises.

-But it's much easyer to compile the three new files premodule2module.scm, premodule2tests.scm and premodule2docs.scm with csc, copy the results to a directory in the path and run them with
+But it's much easyer to compile the three new files premodule2module.scm, premodule2tests.scm and premodule2docs.scm with csc, run them with

 premoudle2module preloops.scm loops.scm premoudle2tests preloops.scm run.scm premoudle2docs preloops.scm loops